Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Explicit measure computations for simplicial trees and graphs of groups

 \chapter{Explicit measure computations for simplicial trees and graphs of groups}

 In this Chapter, we compute skinning measures and Bowen-Margulis measures for some highly symmetric simplicial trees $\XX$ endowed with a nonelementary discrete subgroup $\Ga$ of $\Aut(\XX)$.
+These computations are parallel to the ones given in Section \ref{subsec:BMcomputlocsym} when $X$ is a rank one symmetric space.
 The potentials $F$ are supposed to be $0$ in this Chapter, and we assume that the Patterson densities $(\mu^+_x)_{x\in V\XX}$ and $(\mu^-_x)_{x\in V\XX}$ of $\Ga$ are equal, denoted by $(\mu_x)_{x\in V\XX}$.
 As the study of geometrically finite discrete subgroups of $\Aut(\XX)$ mostly reduces to the study of particular (tree) lattices (see Remark \ref{rem:geomfiniimpllattice}), we will assume that $\Ga$ is a lattice in this Chapter.

 The results of these computations will be useful when we state special cases of the equidistribution and counting results in regular and biregular trees and, in particular, in the arithmetic applications in Part \ref{sect:arithappli}.
 The reader only interested in the continuous time case may skip directly to Chapter \ref{sec:mixingrate}.